-Patchy mobile coverage is a continuing frustration to residents and businesses 10.
-However, the picture regarding superfast broadband coverage is rapidly improving; with 92% nearly 88% 11 of the county's homes and businesses can-able to now access superfast broadband, up from 42% in 2012 12, and through the extension to the better broadband for Norfolk programme it is aimedwhich plans to make high-speed broadband available to more than 95 per cent of Norfolk's premises by spring April 2020.
+Patchy mobile coverage is a continuing frustration to residents and businesses6.
+However, the picture regarding superfast broadband coverage is rapidly improving; with 92%-%7 of the county's homes and businesses able to now access superfast broadband, up from 42% in 20128, and through the extension to the better broadband for Norfolk programme which plans to make high-speed broadband available to more than 95 per cent of Norfolk's premises by April 2020.

 Through working together and with government, businesses and residents Norfolk's Local Authorities hope to successfully address the challenges faced and maximise the potential of the County.
 As a basis for guiding this shared endeavour, the following shared vision and objectives have been agreed for consultation by the Strategic Planning Member Forum.
-For further information on the background to this material please see the papers previously considered by the Member Forum.
+For further information on the background to this material please see the papers previously considered by the Member Forum9.